August 18, 2015 "THE IILLUMINATOR"

 ON JULY 2, 2015, I WENT to Small Claims Court to attempt to recover the $3,750 I felt I was owed for my work over a period of seven months preparing for the re-creation of the broken streamer.
 I had made a full size pattern of the streamer noting the position of all the glass housings, neon tubes, neon tube supports and every screw that connected the 3/4 inch honeycomb aluminum pieces together.
 It was a template that would make the repair of the sculpture straightforward and quite simple.
 In addition, I had done hours of research as to costs of materials and labor.
 At that point, I was still under the impression that I was the contractor who would be making the repair.

-In Court, I rolled out the 25 ft. pattern and presented twenty 11 x 17 panels of the photos and research I had done, and the documentation of every email
+In Court, I rolled out the 25 ft. pattern and presented twenty 11 x 17 panels of the photos and research I had done, and the documentation of every email exchange in the 7-month timeline of my involvement.

 The City sent seven people from the city attorney’s office, the Dept. of Cultural Affairs and Los Angeles World Airports.
 I was told that they were particularly irked that I had sent a letter to Mayor Garcetti and the City Council calling LADCA and LAWA incompetent and what they had done to my sculpture an outrage.